Mechanical and Manufacturing Engineering (MMIE)

 MMIE 7379.
 Modeling and Design of Net-Zero Manufacturing and Service Enterprises.

-This course teaches students to design and operate carbon neutral and zero-energy manufacturing, transportation, and service infrastructure through the integration of renewable energy.
-Students use statistics and probability theory, design of experiments, discrete event and agent-based simulation, and stochastic optimization to solve large scale, multi-layer manufacturing supply chain design and operation problems.
-Through the semester-long team project, students make both strategic and operational decisions on production, warehousing, transportation, and microgrid generation in the nexus of manufacturing, energy and climate.
+This course teaches students to design and operate carbon neutral or zero-energy manufacturing, transportation, and service infrastructure through the integration of renewable energy resources.
+Students use statistics and probability theory, design of experiments, discrete event and agent-based simulation, and stochastic optimization to solve large scale, multi-layer manufacturing and logistics supply chain problems.
+Through the semester-long team project, students make both strategic and operational decisions on managing production, warehousing, transportation, and microgrid generation in the nexus of manufacturing, energy and climate.

 MMIE 7399.
 Dissertation.